ev2900/GitHub_Insigths_History/README.md

 2. Run the python script

 The python requires the following libraries: requests, json, pandas.
-If you do not already have them installed you will need to install them.
+If you do not already have them installed you will need to install them

+Before running the script update the  ```git_hub_user_name = <GitHub user name ex. ev2900>``` with your GitHub username

 To run the python script on the command line run ```python metric_collection.py```